humiq/Greendevelopment/ReadMe.txt

-This project is hosted on GITHub.
+This project is hosted on GITHub under the Humiq Account.